tsunami416604/azure-docs.hu-hu/articles/active-directory/manage-apps/view-applications-portal.md

 ---
-title: Bérlői alkalmazások megtekintése – Azure Active Directory | Microsoft Docs
+title: Quickstart - View tenant applications using Azure Active Directory
-description: Az Azure Portal használatával megtekintheti az Azure Active Directory- (Azure AD-) bérlő alkalmazásait.
+description: In this Quickstart, use the Azure portal to view the applications in your Azure Active Directory (Azure AD) tenant.
 services: active-directory
 documentationcenter: ''
 author: msmimart